 - 1. Lands within the Rural Holdings designation are shown on Schedule 'B' as "RH". - 2.
 Lands within the Rural Holdings designation shall be maintained as parcels of at least 60 ha minimum. - 3.
-Zoning regulations shall provide for a mix of residential lot sizes based upon the level of servicing available and character of the neighbourhood. - 4.
+One secondary dwelling unit may be considered in the Medium Holdings designation, subject to zoning and proof of adequate water and sewer services that meet Provincial regulations. - 4.
+Zoning regulations shall provide for a mix of residential lot sizes based upon the level of servicing available and character of the neighbourhood. - 5.
 Recognize the existing two private camps located on the south side of Gardom Lake in the current zoning bylaw.